-- Affordability is the most significant housing challenge in Burnaby, with 23.7% owner households and 36.9% of renter households experiencing unaffordability in 2016. - 19.9% of Burnaby household were in core housing need in 2016. - Rental housing is moderately or extremely unaffordable for most renter households earning the median income in Burnaby.
+- Affordability is the most significant housing challenge in Burnaby, with 23.7% owner households and 36.9% of renter households experiencing unaffordability in 2016. - 19.9% of Burnaby household were in core housing need in 2016. - Rental housing is moderately or extremely unaffordable for most renter households earning the median income in Burnaby. - Homeownership is beyond the reach of most households except those making very high incomes.

-- Homeownership is beyond the reach of most households except those making very high incomes. - BC Housing reports a significant waitlist in Burnaby for non-market housing (1,805 households) and supportive housing at the shelter rate (90 households).
-The need for non-market housing is likely higher as not all households in need are on the BC Housing waitlist. - As of the 2020 Homelessness in Metro Vancouver report, 124 individuals were identified as experiencing homelessness.
+- BC Housing reports a significant waitlist in Burnaby for non-market housing (1,805 households) and supportive housing at the shelter rate (90 households).
+The need for non-market housing is likely higher as this only accounts for BC Housing. - As of the 2020 Homelessness in Metro Vancouver. report, 124 individuals were identified as experiencing homelessness.
 An additional 430 individuals are estimated to be experiencing hidden homelessness.